 for review and processing in Harford County's disbursement system.

 Assistance payments for voucher tenants cannot be made without receipt and approval of these documents.

-Returning inaccurate or unsigned forms will delay the release of your monthly voucher payments.
+Returning illegible, inaccurate, and/or unsigned forms will delay the release of your monthly voucher payments.